nhducseuit/qlct/backlog/technical-highlights.md

 ---

+## Sprint 5 Addendum: UI/UX Consistency & Component Logic (2025-07-08)

+### UI/UX Consistency & Centralized Store Logic
+- **Harmonized Family Grouping:** Refactored `CategoriesPage` to use the same `q-list` with group headers as `HouseholdMembersPage`.
+This unified the UI and removed inconsistent nested list structures.
+- **Centralized Business Logic:** Ensured sorting and display logic for family groups is handled consistently within the Pinia stores (`categoryStore`, `householdMemberStore`).
+Removed UI-specific text like "(Nhóm con)" from store getters to keep components clean and logic centralized.
+- **Lesson:** UI patterns for similar data representations should be consistent across the application.
+Centralizing data transformation and business logic in stores makes components simpler, more predictable, and easier to maintain.

+### Component-Level Context vs. Global State
+- **Family-Aware Forms:** The `TransactionFormDialog` was updated to filter category and member dropdowns based on the `familyId` of the transaction being edited, not the globally selected family.
+- **Lesson:** It's critical to distinguish between global state (the user's current view context) and component-level context (the data associated with a specific item).
+Components should receive context via props to ensure they are reusable and behave correctly regardless of the global state.

+### Vue & TypeScript Best Practices
+- **SFC & Composition API:** Fixed build errors by moving `computed` properties inside the `<script setup>` block in Vue Single File Components, aligning with modern Composition API standards.
+- **Dialog Interaction:** Improved usability by removing the `persistent` prop from dialogs, allowing users to close them with the ESC key or by clicking the backdrop.
+This is a better default behavior unless a modal action is strictly required.
+- **Type Safety:** Resolved multiple TypeScript errors by updating interfaces (e.g., adding `familyId` to `Transaction`) and ensuring all related component and store logic was type-safe.
+This prevents runtime errors and improves code reliability.

+---

 **Key Principle:**
 - Always ensure backend and frontend event logic, access rules, and state retention are consistent and robust.
 Document all changes and lessons to prevent regressions and knowledge loss.